asinck/connect4/README.md

 I wrote this program for my CSC 240 class at Mesa Community College. it has been modified slightly to work in Racket; no other changes have been made except for the intro comments.

-This program will define several functions to work with a matrix and allow a user to play a game of connect four
+This program will define several functions to work with a matrix and allow a user to play a game of connect four.

 The requirements stated that all functions must begin with the programmer's initials; that is why they all begin with 'abs'.
 Also, the first two sections of functions were required to have the same name and purpose, although implementation was up to us.
 We were allowed only one variable (besides parameters), and that is the game board (absGame).
-We were only allowed to import one library, a random number generator
+We were only allowed to import one library, a random number generator.

 We were also required to have a unique intro message so that we could distinguish our program from other students' programs.
 The goal was to have the best AI, and win the class Connect Four